codefoster/iot-workshop/instructions.md

 npm -v
 ```

-The `wget` line downloads it.

-The `tar` line decompresses it.

-The `sudo mv` line puts it in the right place.

-And the `ln` commands set up your links for both node and npm.
+The `wget` line downloads it, the `tar` line decompresses it, the `sudo mv` line puts it in the right place, and the `ln` commands set up your links for both node and npm.

 By the way, you can download multiple versions of node and put them all in the `/usr/local/node` folder side by side and then just run the `ln` commands to change your pointers to the version you want at any given time.